World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy

 \subsection{Experiment Settings}

 \textbf{Experiment Scenarios.} We conduct experiments on the LIBERO benchmark for simulated tasks, complemented by a self-constructed laboratory setup to evaluate real-world applicability.
 In both settings, the configuration consists of a Franka research arm \cite{franka_emika} and a single third-person-view RealSense D435 camera \cite{keselman2017intel} mounted on a fixed position to provide observation input.
-For the real-world experiments, the robot control system operates at a frequency of 10 Hz during both the data collection and deployment phases.
+For the real-world experiments, we design two major tasks \textit{Pick and Place Cup} and \textit{Pushing Cube}.
 We use a unified chunk size of 24 for all tasks in simulation and real-world.
-For more implementation details, please refer to Appendix~\ref{sec:implementation-details}.
+For more implementation details and real-world settings, please refer to Appendix~\ref{sec:implementation-details}.

-\textbf{Evaluation Methods.} We evaluate our pipeline through a hierarchical framework.
+\textbf{Evaluation Methods.} We evaluate our pipeline from two perspectives.
 First, we assess the generative performance of the \ourmethod world model, focusing on visual fidelity and action-following precision.
 Building upon this, we quantify the model’s utility as a simulator by measuring the success rate improvements of a VLA policy during RL post-training.